duplocloud/docs/faq.md

 ### I don't know IaC (Infrastructure-as-Code).
 Can I still use DuploCloud?

 Yes.
 DuploCloud's Web UI is a no-code interface for DevOps.
 You do not need to know IaC or have cloud expertise to operate it.
-However, you should read the product documentation to understand the basic constructs in DuploCloud.
+However, you shoul d read the product documentation to understand the basic constructs in DuploCloud.
 This approach significantly reduces the risk of errors associated with manual configurations or "Click Ops," ensuring that your infrastructure follows best practices with just a few clicks.

 ### Configuring DuploCloud CLI on Windows Subsystem for Linux (WSL)